ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 ...}

 Here ``id`` is the volumetric part ID, and ``enclosed_by_boundaries`` is a dictionary that contains the IDs of boundaries that enclose the volumetric part.
-The ID's of the enclosing boundaries should be identifiable from a cell data array, for instance by adding a cell data array called ``surface-id``.
+The IDs of the enclosing boundaries should be identifiable from a cell data array, for instance by adding a cell data array called ``surface-id``.
 Consequently this input model and part definitions JSON file can be read into by the main class :attr:`HeartModel <ansys.health.heart.models.HeartModel>`.